isaaclau888/SignalEye/README.md

 Imagine living in a flat with a security guard downstairs, but a thief can still come to your flat, steal your stuff and run away (This is not my situation, just an imagination only; it's fake).
 To prevent this kind of thing from happening, you MUST have SignalEye, your home guardian; it lets you check who is outside your door.

 ## What's it for?
 It's for home safety.
 It prevents burglary from happening.
-With a Smart Doorbell, you can know who came to your home.
+With a Smart Doorbell, you can know who comes to your home.

 ## How to build it?
 Please print all the 3D parts. <p>